Court-order context

 What that actually looks like

 Subject: CCPA Deletion Request — [Customer Name] This email is a verified consumer privacy request under the California Consumer Privacy Act (Cal.
 Civ.
 Code § 1798.100 et seq.) and applicable state-equivalent statutes.
-The subject of this request holds a court-issued expungement order: Court: Second Judicial District Court, Bernalillo County, New Mexico Case Numbers: D-202-CR-2008-05315 Petition: 2024-EXP-001293 Statute: NMSA § 29-3A-3 (Criminal Record Expungement Act) Order Date: 2024-XX-XX Under New Mexico law, the records associated with these case numbers are legally sealed.
-Continued publication, sale, or display of these records by your service constitutes ongoing harm to the subject and may expose your company to liability under § 29-3A-7.
+The subject of this request holds a court-issued expungement order: Court: [State] District Court, [County], [State] Case Numbers: [State-Code]-CR-[YYYY]-[NNNNN] Petition: [YYYY]-EXP-[NNNNNN] Statute: [State Expungement Statute Citation] Order Date: [YYYY-MM-DD] Under [State] law, the records associated with these case numbers are legally sealed.
+Continued publication, sale, or display of these records by your service constitutes ongoing harm to the subject and may expose your company to liability under the relevant state expungement statute.
 We request immediate deletion under both the CCPA and applicable state expungement law.

 FixMyRecord